ashwinvk94/mav_trajectory_generation/README.md

 ## Additions

-Added a new node which publishes a minimum snap trajectory through 5 points, whose coordinates can be set using rosparams.
+Added a node which publishes a minimum snap trajectory through 5 points, whose coordinates can be set using rosparams.

 Use roslaunch roslaunch '''mav_trajectory_generation_ros dynamic_traj_pub.launch''' to launch the node.
 Launch rviz using '''rosrun rviz rviz''' and click on "add", then "By Topic" and then "PoseArray" to visualize the trajectory.